projekt-opal/deployment/README.md

 unzip web-ui-master.zip ; cd web-ui-master
 ```

+The UI will start at port 3000.
+To change it, edit `docker-compose.yml`.

-Edit the file `webservice/webservice-url.js` to set the URL of the webservices.
+Edit the file `webservice/webservice-url.js` to set the URL of the webservices:

 ```shell
 nano webservice/webservice-url.js